-Hawaii Grown Fruit of the Month for July – Mountain Apple, Ohi’a ‘ai
+Hawaii Grown Fruit of the Month – Mountain Apple, Ohi’a ‘ai

 Welcome to Conscious Maui’s fruit of the month blog for July 2019 – This month we are featuring the Mountain Apple, also known as Ohi’a ‘ai in Hawaiian.
 Last month we shined the spotlight on Lychee, the favorite of many!
 If you missed it, click here to learn more about the flowery fabulous lychee fruit!

 Let’s get back to the Mountain Apple, shall we?